-Upon the closing of this offering, our compensation committee will consist of Anna Bakst, Iris Epple-Righi and Thomas Studd.
-Anna Bakst will serve as chairperson of the committee.
+Following the listing of our ordinary shares on Nasdaq, our compensation committee will consist of , and will serve as chairperson of the committee.
 Our board of directors has determined that each member of our compensation committee is independent under the corporate governance rules of Nasdaq, including the additional independence requirements applicable to the members of a compensation committee.